 The bill aims to enhance the security of personal information by amending Chapter 93H of the General Laws.
 Key changes include the removal of the existing definition of "Agency" and the introduction of new definitions such as "Access device," "Biometric indicator," "Information security program," and "Neural data."
-The definition of "Personal information" has been expanded to include various data elements, such as biometric indicators and neural data, while also clarifying that it does not encompass information obtained from publicly available sources.
+The definition of "Personal information" has been expanded to include various data elements, such as biometric indicators and neural data, while also clarifying what does not constitute personal information.
 Additionally, the bill revises the definition of "Substitute notice" to outline specific methods of notification in the event of a data breach.

 Statutes affected: